mikjee/catalyst-js/README.md

 To start using it, all you need to do is install the NPM package `catalyst-js` and import the `Catalyst` class.

-Follow the [quick walkthrough](docs/walkthrough/install.md) to become Awesome!
+Follow the [**quick walkthrough**](https://badguppy.github.io/catalyst-js/) to become Awesome!

 ## Feedback

-Go :star: the project on [GitHub](https://github.com/badguppy/catalyst-js) to show some :heart:
+Go :star: this project to show some :heart:

 Otherwise [email me](mailto:badguppy@hotmail.com) a :poop: emoji, with your suggestions.